-“f/8 and be there” is a philosophy that’s and dear to every documentary photographer’s heart, be they Street Photographers, Photo Journalist, or Travel Photographers.
-Of course this leads to another question…What on Earth was Weegee talking about?
+“f/8 and be there” is a philosophy that’s dear to every documentary photographer’s heart, be they Street Photographers, Photo Journalist, or Travel Photographers.
+Of course, this leads to another question…What on Earth was Weegee talking about?

 f/8

 Why has this focal length become so important to this type of photography?
-The 35mm field of view gives one enough space on the frame to allow the inclusion of the local environs, helping story telling without too much field distortion with its moderately wide angle.
-The other thing (and here is where the f8 part comes in) with its greater depth of field compared to a 50mm lens, one can preset the focus using a technique called zone focusing, allowing one to quickly shoot without focusing, assured that the image will be reasonably sharp.
-This is very important when shooting in a rapidly changing environment such as a street fair, or a battlefield.
+The 35mm field of view gives one enough space on the frame to include the local environs, helping storytelling without too much field distortion with its moderately wide angle.
+The other thing (and here is where the f8 part comes in), with its greater depth of field compared to a 50mm lens, one can preset the focus using a technique called zone focusing, allowing one to quickly shoot without focusing, assured that the image will be reasonably sharp.
+This is very important when shooting in a rapidly changing environment, such as a street fair or a battlefield.

 From left to right: Nikon, Canon, and Voigtlander’s 35mm f/1.4 lenses.